 For parents:

-4. Ask your child’s teacher what the protocol is when children are experiencing bullying and come to them with an issue.
+4. Ask your child’s teacher if the protocol is when children are experiencing bullying and come to them with an issue.
 Let your child know that you are familiar with this protocol so there is a school/home connection.

-5. Volunteer in the classroom so you can get to know the children and they can get to know you.
+5. Volunteer in the classroom so you can get to know the children, and they can get to know you.
 Bullies are less likely to act if they know a caring adult is on the scene and active in the child’s life.

 For kids: